Online integrated development environment

-An online integrated development environment, also known as a web IDE or cloud IDE, is a browser based integrated development environment.
-An online IDE can be accessed from a web browser, such as Firefox, Google Chrome or Microsoft Edge, enabling software development on low-powered devices that are normally unsuitable.
+An online integrated development environment, also known as a web IDE or cloud IDE, is an integrated development environment that can be accessed from a web browser.
+Online IDEs can be used without downloads or installation, instead operating fully within modern web browsers such as Firefox, Google Chrome or Microsoft Edge.
+Online IDEs can enable software development on low-powered devices that are normally unsuitable.
 An online IDE does not usually contain all of the same features as a traditional desktop IDE, only basic IDE features such as a source-code editor with syntax highlighting.
-Integrated version control and Read–Eval–Print Loop (REPL) may also be included.
+Integrated version control and read–eval–print loop (REPL) may also be included.

-Online IDE's can be further categorized into professional and educational.